mlange-42/Ark.jl/docs/src/manual/components.md

 with the values for each component type stored in a separate array-like column.
 For these columns, Ark offers two storage modes:

-- **Vector storage** stores component object in a simple vector per column.
+- **Vector storage** stores component objects in a simple vector per column.
 This is the default.

 - **StructArray storage** stores components in an SoA data structure similar to
   [StructArrays](https://github.com/JuliaArrays/StructArrays.jl).